Developing Midwifery Leaders Programme overview

 Celebration Day: TBC September 2020

-We will accept applications from Band 5 and 6 Midwives in the South East who provide NHS funded care to adults and children within their own homes in England.
+We will accept applications from Band 6 and 7 midwives working in the South East who provide NHS funded care.
 It is relevant for those considering their leadership development and future career pathway.
 Do you need to pay?
 No. This programme is fully funded including refreshments and lunches for all programme days.
 Hotel accommodation, refreshments, lunch and dinner on the residential programme is also funded.
 RADA course fees and entry to Westminster Abbey event are also included.
 It is expected the travel costs to attend the programme will be funded by your employer and without this commitment your application will not be complete and therefore will not be considered for shortlisting.

 You will be expected to demonstrate in your application form and at your interview: